sdspikes/curriculum/projects/project-four-point-five.md

   "mySql": <YOUR_MYSQL_PASSWORD_HERE>'
 }
 ```
 4. While Sequel Pro running, now uncomment the "mySqlConnect()" line.
-You should see the console logs about Eventonica, YAY!
+You should see the console logs about eventfinder, YAY!

 > **PAUSE.** Help your group members finish Part 1 .